takahashim/cosensee/README.md

 ## Usage

-To output HTML, specify the JSON file from Cosense as an argument and run `bin/build`.
+To output HTML, specify the JSON file from Cosense as an argument and run `bin/build` with Cosense JSON dump file.

-    $ bin/build
+    $ bin/build <json file>

 The HTML files will be output to the .out directory.
 You can view them locally by using the bin/server command.

     $ $bin/server

+By adding a Cosense JSON file as an argument, the build process will be executed before starting the server.

+    $ $bin/server <json file>

 The default port used by bin/server is 1212.